 The organization of our paper is as follows.
-Section II describes our method to optimally solve the basic eyechart topologies.
-Section III describes the method to construct and solve larger hybrid eyecharts (formed by daisy-chaining basic eyecharts).
-Section IV describes the details of our experimental setup for the suboptimality studies.
-Section V reports the results of several suboptimality case studies using five sizing heuristics (including two commercial tools).
+Section II describes our method to optimally solve the basic and hybrid eyecharts.
+Section II-B describes the method to construct and solve larger hybrid eyecharts (formed by daisy-chaining the basic eyecharts).
+Section III describes the implementation details and the experimental setup to study suboptimalities of the compared heuristics.
+Section IV reports the results of several suboptimality case studies.
+In Section V, we extend our dynamic programming approach to solve eyeharts for a more complex delay model where the delay of a gate depends on both input slew and load capacitance.
+In the same section we present the corresponding experimental setup and results.

 II.
-SOLVING BASIC EYECHART TOPOLOGIES
+SOLVING EYECHARTS OPTIMALLY